Nonlinear inverse problem by T-matrix completion. I. Theory: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by US NSF under Grant DMS 1115616 and by the NIH under grant P41 RR002305.
-The authors are grateful to J.C.Schotland and A.Yodh for very useful discussions.
+This work has been carried out thanks to the support of the A*MIDEX project (No. ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir'' French Government program, managed by the French National Research Agency (ANR) and was also supported by the US National Science Foundation under Grant DMS 1115616 and by the US National Institutes of health under Grant P41 RR002305.
+The authors are grateful to J.C.Schotland, A.Yodh and Anne Sentenac for very useful discussions.